Nov

 What role can mycelium play in shaping the future of healthy materials?

-Fungi is used for food and medicine, to absorb toxic materials, and grown for dyes and fabrics.
+Fungi are used for food and medicine, to absorb toxic materials, and can be grown for dyes and fabrics.
 The kingdom fungi can also be harnessed to mold bricks and grown to insulate healthier, climate positive buildings.

-On November 20th, growers, manufacturers, designers, architects and innovators, at the forefront of mycelium’s use in material design and architecture, will join Healthy Materials Lab and the Architectural League of NY for an expert panel on the opportunities of using mycelium in the built environment.
+On November 20th, growers, manufacturers, designers, architects and innovators, at the forefront of mycelium’s use in material design and architecture, will be in conversation about the opportunities of using mycelium in the built environment.

-From Field to Form: Mycelium is an in-person event that explores the potential of mycelium to shape the future of healthy materials.
-Mycelium is the network of fungal threads, technically called hyphae, that can be harnessed to do everything from cleaning up toxic waste sites to constructing housing to forming patterns on textiles.
+From Field to Form: Mycelium is an in-person event that explores the potential of mycelium to shape the future of healthy buildings.
+Mycelium is the network of fungal threads, technically called hyphae, that are harnessed to do everything from cleaning up toxic waste sites to constructing housing to forming patterns on textiles.

-We are co-sponsoring this event with The Architectural League of New York, with a joint interest in exploring a future for architecture made of healthy, regenerative materials.
+Healthy Materials Lab is organizing this event in collaboration with The Architectural League of New York, with a joint interest in exploring a future for architecture made of healthy, regenerative materials.

 ↑ Glossary